 If you register with the tax office as a Kleinunternehmer in Germany under § 19 UStG, you do not have to show VAT in your invoices.

 2) Are these annual limits net or gross turnover?

 VAT is due on the turnover, not on the profit.

 Turnover or other value figures in the VAT Act are net figures.
 This also applies to the 22,000 euro and 50,000 euro limits of the Kleinunternehmerregelung.

-If your business continues to run well and exceed this limit sooner or later you will not be able to avoid the transition to standard taxation.
+If your business continues to run well and exceed this limit you will lose your Kleinunternehmer status and report VAT to Finanzamt as any other self-employed person in Germany.